prebid/prebid.github.io/prebid-mobile/modules/rendering/rendering-gam-line-item-setup.md

 ## Step 3: Prepare Prebid Creative

-### Display Banner, Display Interstitial, Video Interstitial, Outstream Video.
+### Display Banner, Video Banner, Display Interstitial, Video Interstitial.

-The In-App Bidding Facade for GAM is based on [App Events](https://developers.google.com/ad-manager/mobile-ads-sdk/android/banner#app_events) feature almost for all kinds of ads.
-That means that creative should contain a special tag that will be processed by GAM Event Handlers.
+The Prebid SDK integrates with GAM basing on [App Events](https://developers.google.com/ad-manager/mobile-ads-sdk/android/banner#app_events) feature, almost for all ad formats.
+That means that creative should contain a special tag that will be processed by Prebid's GAM Event Handlers.

 If GAM Event Handler receives the `PrebidAppEvent` event it will render the winning bid.
-Otherwise the control will be passed to the GAM ad view and it will render the received creative.
+Otherwise the control will be passed to the GAM Ad View and it will render the received creative.

 ``` html
 <script type="text/javascript" src="https://media.admob.com/api/v1/google_mobile_app_ads.js">